VibhaCodes/devops-fat2/README.md

+DevOps FAT-2 Assignment

 1. Five DevOps Concepts

 1. Continuous Integration (CI)

 Continuous Integration is the practice where developers frequently merge their code changes into a shared repository.
-Each change triggers automated builds and tests, helping detect errors early, avoiding integration conflicts, and ensuring the codebase always remains in a deployable state.
+Each change triggers automated builds and tests, helping detect errors early, reducing integration conflicts, and ensuring the codebase remains in a deployable state.

-2. Continuous Delivery & Deployment (CD)
+2. Continuous Delivery and Deployment (CD)

-Continuous Delivery ensures that the software is always ready to be deployed to production.
-Continuous Deployment extends this by automatically deploying every successful code change.
-Together, they enable faster, more reliable, and automated releases.
+Continuous Delivery ensures that software is always in a deployable state through automated testing and packaging.
+Continuous Deployment further automates the process by deploying every successful change to production without manual approval.
+Together, these practices reduce human error and accelerate release cycles.

 3. Infrastructure as Code (IaC)

-Infrastructure as Code manages infrastructure using code instead of manual configuration.
-Tools like Terraform, Ansible, and CloudFormation help ensure consistent environments, reduced configuration drift, and repeatable deployments.
+Infrastructure as Code involves managing and provisioning infrastructure using machine-readable configuration files instead of manual processes.
+Tools like Terraform, Ansible, and CloudFormation help maintain consistency across environments, reduce configuration drift, and automate deployments.

 4. Version Control (Git)

-Git tracks changes in code and allows multiple developers to collaborate without conflict.
-It provides version history, rollback capability, branching, merging, and acts as the backbone of CI/CD pipelines and modern DevOps workflows.
+Git is a distributed version control system that helps track changes in code.
+It allows multiple developers to collaborate effectively, maintain history, revert to previous versions, and manage features through branching and merging.
+Git forms the foundation of modern CI/CD and DevOps practices.

 5. Containerization (Docker)

-Containerization packages applications with all dependencies into isolated containers.
-Docker ensures consistent execution in all environments—development, testing, and production—solving the “works on my machine” problem and enabling scalable, fast deployments.
+Containerization packages an application and its dependencies in isolated environments called containers.
+Docker ensures the application runs the same across different environments, preventing compatibility issues and enabling efficient scaling, testing, and deployment.

 2. How I Completed This Assignment

-To complete this DevOps FAT-2 assignment, I followed a series of practical steps involving Docker, Linux commands, Git, and GitHub.
+To complete this DevOps FAT-2 assignment, I followed a structured approach:

-Created a project folder on my system and opened it in VS Code.
+Created a project folder on my system and opened it in a code editor.

-Created a Dockerfile containing basic Linux commands like updating packages, installing utilities, creating a directory, and writing a message into a text file.
+Created a Dockerfile that contains basic Linux operations such as updating packages, installing utilities, creating a directory, and writing a message into a file.

-Built the Docker image using the docker build command.
+Built the Docker image using the Docker CLI and verified its successful creation.

-Ran the Docker container to verify that the directory and file operations were performed correctly inside the container.
+Ran the Docker container to ensure that the directory, file creation, and output display commands executed correctly.

-Logged into DockerHub from the terminal using secure authentication.
+Logged in to DockerHub from the terminal and tagged the local image with my DockerHub username.

-Tagged and pushed the image to my public DockerHub repository.
+Pushed the tagged image to my public DockerHub repository.

-Initialized a Git repository, added all files, and committed them.
+Initialized Git in my project folder, staged all files, and committed them.

-Created a public GitHub repository and pushed all project files, including the Dockerfile and README.md.
+Created a new public GitHub repository and pushed all assignment files (Dockerfile and README.md).

-Wrote this README to explain:

-The DevOps concepts

-Steps followed
+Documented the entire process, concepts, commands used, and learnings in this README file.

-Docker + Git commands used
+Below are the exact Docker and Git commands used during the assignment.

-The learning outcomes

-Exact Docker Commands Used
+Docker Commands Used
 docker build -t vibha-fat2 .
 docker run vibha-fat2
 docker login
 docker tag vibha-fat2 vibhapateshwari1/fat2:v1
 docker push vibhapateshwari1/fat2:v1

-Exact Git Commands Used
+Git Commands Used
 git init
 git add .
 git commit -m "DevOps FAT2 assignment"